Product selection tutorial

 The HP100 is the “brain” that manages the whole system, so it is indispensable for any configuration.

-The DCC100 is also indispensable, as it picks up the DCC signal coming from your control unit.
-It is available in two versions:
+detects the DCC signal coming from your control unit.

-DCC100: the decoder is powered by DCC: that is, you just connect the DCC wires to the HP100 and the decoder is ready.
+With this module, the decoder is powered via DCC: i.e. you only connect the DCC wires to the HP100 and the decoder is ready.

 Learn more about decoder power supply in this article!

-These two parts (HP100 and DCC100) are required for any configuration.
+These two parts (HP100 and Net module) are required for any configuration.
 You need to add one or two “layout” modules selected according to your needs.

 3) Layout modules